nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 tags: ["Essay"]
 ---

-The [Atmos](https://www.joinatmos.com) stack is not special, but it's different in it's approach from most startups of our size: not around best technology for the job, not around best user experience (though that's a second-order effect), but around sharing code and human resource efficiency.
+The [Atmos](https://www.joinatmos.com) stack is not special, but it's different in its approach from most startups of our size: not around newest technology, not around most pure implementation, but around sharing code and engineering efficiency, which leads to faster, more bug-free feature delivery and solid-but-not-flashy user experiences.

-We unified our stack around JS for maximum deployment efficiency and launched a bank w/ 10,000+ customers with only 1.5 FTE engineers and outlasted competitors.
-Our goal was always that one single developer could maintain and improve api, web, android, ios, loans - a single developer is with 10-20x less resources than similar competitors threw at the effort.
+We unified our stack around JS for maximum deployment efficiency and launched a bank w/ 10,000+ customers with only 1.5 FTE engineers and outlasted competitors, while staying secure and fast.
+Our goal was always that one single developer could maintain and improve api, web, android, ios, loans.
+A single developer is with 10-20x less resources than similar competitors threw at the effort.
+Best case we'd have more, but worst case we wouldn't.

-With so few engineers to do so much work, we need to be brutally efficient.
+With so few engineers to do so much work, we needed to be brutally efficient.
 In a perfect world we'd have a single codebase that renders everything server-side and a [majestic monolith](/a-node-js-developer-discovers-rails/) and use a [one-person framework](https://world.hey.com/dhh/the-one-person-framework-711e6318), but due to modern requirements of native apps on 2 platforms, native web experience for specific use cases, and of course still a bunch of protected logic on the backend, plus then a whole 2nd product to lend out the deposits that we're collecting - we needed to balance efficiency and DRYness with reality.

 Our stack has allowed us to ship a large amount of features (savings, checking, loans, donations clients on web, ios, android) rapidly, with a minimum of bugs and a maximum of testing.